hackclub/hackpad/hackpads/MacroBed/readme.md

 Assembly:

+This MacroBed features CNC cut acrylic plates, which i can manufacture myself.
 All 3D printed parts have a tolerance of 0.3mm.
-It would be awesome if you guys could print them in matt white filament, because i only have black filament.
-Please enable tree support for both `fdm_main.stl` and `fdm_middle.stl`.
-This MacroBed features CNC cut acrylic plates, which i can manufacture myself.
 I also have access to a hot air soldering station for the ESP32 and other ICs.

 Future plans: